Whitacre Waterworks, whose function was to supply water to Whitacre. It was built during the Imperial period and is situated 600m north of Blythe End.

 Purpose built wheelwright's workshop and blacksmith's forge which date to the Imperial period and were in existence by 1886.
 The yard is situated off Church Walk in Wellesbourne.

 Clifton Mill, a watermill that was built during the Medieval period and continued to be used until the end of the Imperial period.
 The mill building is still standing but has had many modern alterations added to it.
 It is situated 800m north west of Clifton upon Dunsmore.

-The site of a forge where wrought iron was made during the Imperial period.
-It is marked on the Ordnance Survey map of 1905.
-The forge was situated in Stretton on Dunsmore.
+A forge which dates to the Imperial period is marked on the Ordnance Survey map of 1886.
+It was situated in Claverdon.